Tragedies & Triumphs

 Each positive response to her letters

 During her talks and workshops, Paula often tells audiences that her spine was injured when a boy in school pulled her chair out from under her.
 She asks her audiences to tell any children in their lives to never pull chairs out from under anyone.
-After a talk to businesswomen, a nurse in the audience came up to Paula.
+Some people are instantly paralyzed.
+Paula is lucky that she can still walk.
+After a dinner talk to businesswomen, a nurse in the audience came up to Paula.
 The nurse gave Paula the correct diagnosis for her injury and recommended the correct treatment to end the pain.
 Paula got the recommended treatment, finally ending 33 years of pain in her spine.

 Finding ways to do talks in spite of the pain in her spine.

 Giving someone else a reason to help her.

 Developing her own exercise routine to improve the strength of her back and muscles.

 Paula knew that all of her back pain would come to an end after she finally got a car that held her hips in place.
 Paula finally got that car on August 31, 2020.
 Her hips have stayed in place since she started driving her new car, a Hyundai Kona SEL SUV.
 But now her front thigh and lower back muscles are suddenly doing normal again after 32 years of doing abnormal.
 They hurt.
 Paula has had difficulty sleeping because of the pain.
 Paula knows the pain will end after her muscles get used to normal.

 Despite the pain in her back and thighs, Paula has noticed signs of improvement.
 She experiences fewer shifts and thunks in her hips, pelvis, and vertebrae.
 And activities that used to cause pain are no longer causing pain.
 Vacuuming, for instance.
 Paula wrote this for her November 1, 2020 journal entry:

 Driving hurts my lower back muscles.
 My thigh muscles don’t like stairs.

 I often have to push myself off of chairs because that’s easier on my thighs.